rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Note on manufacture statement: <CITE>Robert Bryson's device on title page; see McKerrow, R.</CITE>
 >(*Comment*: A separate note is used to provide a full citation for the reference to the manufacture statement)

-## 5.32.33 Fictitious name of manufacturer
+## 5.32.33 Fictitious or incorrect names of manufacturer

 <a name="5.32.33.1">5.32.33.1</a> If the name of manufacturer is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual details are known, or can be reasonably surmised, supply the correction and its basis in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.33.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.3)).